 Fort Leavenworth, Kansas, first known as Cantonment Leavenworth, was established by Henry Leavenworth on the Missouri River on May 8, 1827.
 Fort Leavenworth was the first settlement in Kansas territory and is the oldest active Army post west of the Mississippi River.
 Sitting on the bluffs overlooking the western bank of the Missouri River, the fort initially served as a quartermaster depot, arsenal, and troop post, and was dedicated to protecting the fur trade and safeguarding commerce on the Santa Fe Trail.

 After the Kansas-Nebraska Act was passed in 1854, the Army spent much time attempting to keep the lid on the pot of trouble between the proslavery bushwhackers and the free soil jayhawkers in the Bleeding Kansas era.

-During the Civil War, thousand of recruits were recruited and mustered out from Camp Lincoln at Fort Leavenworth.
+During the Civil War, thousands of recruits were recruited and mustered out from Camp Lincoln at Fort Leavenworth.
 Between 1861 and 1865, the regular army formed the foundation on which volunteer forces were built.
 Fort Leavenworth was considered a rich prize by Confederate General Sterling Price who advanced towards the fort in 1864.
 Before reaching the fort, however, he was defeated in the battle of Westport, Missouri on October 23, 1864.

 Railroads stretching towards the west came under increasing attack by the Plains Indians during the Civil War.
 Because the western posts were undermanned, Confederate prisoners were called upon to help fight the hostile Indians.
 Five of these regiments were outfitted at Fort Leavenworth.